cgiff9/tmfuck/README.md

 *NOTE: These three operations (tape write, tape direction, and stack pop/push) may be listed in any order between the parentheses, but each operation type may appear at most once.*

 #### Tape Properties
-The tape extends "infinitely" in both directions, and the default blank character is the '_' underscore.
-This character may be changed to any type of symbol, including integers outside the printable ASCII range (see the "Directives" section below).
+The tape extends "infinitely" in both directions, and the default blank character is the '\_' underscore.
+This character may be changed to any type of symbol, including integers outside the printable ASCII range (see the [Directives](#directives) section below).

 ## More Syntax